fjodorekstrom/timeout-middleware/README.md

 Because of the way middleware processing works, once a module passes the request to the next middleware, it can no longer stop the flow, so we need to check if the request has timed out before we can continue to act on the request.

-The express module for timeout `connect-timeout` does this with a middleware that checks for `res.timedout`.
+The express module for request timeout `connect-timeout` does this with a middleware that checks for `req.timedout`.
 Which would be used (as top-level middleware) like this:
 ```
 var express = require('express');